 Larva

-Within 2 to 4 days after they have been laid, the eggs hatch into larvae.
-Also known as caterpillars, these larvae are green in color and about 70 millimeters in length.
-They feed on the foliage of the plant on which the eggs were laid.
-The caterpillars go through 5 larval instars or developmental stages that span over a period of about 20 days.
-Throughout the successive instars, the caterpillars grow in size.
-The characteristic horn or spike on their abdominal segment, that gives the caterpillars their name, also keeps reducing in length with each successive instar.
-As the caterpillars approach their final stage, they start looking for a place to burrow so that they can enter the next stage, which is the pupal stage.
-This behavior of the pupae is rightly termed as wandering.
+The caterpillars go through 5 larval instars, or developmental stages, that span about 20 days.
+Throughout these stages, the caterpillars grow larger.
+The characteristic horn or spike on their abdominal segment (the feature that gives them their name) also gets shorter with each successive instar.
+As they approach their final stage, the caterpillars start looking for a place to burrow so they can enter the pupal stage.
+This wandering behavior is aptly called wandering.

 Pupa